Timeline of the Yemeni revolution (3 June – 22 September 2011): 30 June

 More details emerge regarding Saleh's condition.
 Vice-President Abd-Rabbu Mansour Hadi told reporters that he had seen the President immediately after the attack with a piece of wood between his ribs and burns to his chest, arms, and face.
 Hadi added that he was uncertain whether Saleh will ever return to Yemen.

 July

 Territory and areas of influence for rebels (blue) and Islamists (red) in Yemen's uprising as of 7 July 2011.

 3 July

-Police attempted to disperse a crowd of several hundred Eritrean refugees protesting outside the United Nations High Commissioner for Refugees' office in Sana'a by firing tear gas into the air.
+Police attempted to disperse a crowd of several hundred Eritrean refugees protesting outside the United Nations High Commissioner for Refugees' office in Sanaa by firing tear gas into the air.
 The refugees were demonstrating over concerns that they were endangered by the instability in the Yemeni capital.

 4 July

-One protester was injured by security officers breaking up a second demonstration by Eritrean refugees outside the Sana'a UNHCR office.
+One protester was injured by security officers breaking up a second demonstration by Eritrean refugees outside the Sanaa UNHCR office.

 5 July

-About 700 Eritreans again picketing the UNHCR office in Sana'a were dispersed by aggrieved security forces, leaving one child dead and five adults either injured or dead as well.
+About 700 Eritreans again picketing the UNHCR office in Sanaa were dispersed by aggrieved security forces, leaving one child dead and five adults either injured or dead as well.
 A Yemeni colonel who spoke to media justified the attack by saying the protest disrupted the activities of the UNHCR office staff and "made chaos".